-SGI Electronic Support provides system support and problem-solving services that function automatically, which helps resolve problems before they can affect system availability or develop into actual failures.
-SGI Electronic Support integrates several services so they work together to monitor your system, notify you if a problem exists, and search for solutions to problems.
+SGI Electronic Support provides system support and problem-solving services that may help resolve problems before they can affect system availability or develop into actual failures.
+SGI Electronic Support offers services that can work together to search for solutions to system problems.
+The sequence of events can be described as follows: